Calchan/kernelconfig/README.rst

 Installing kernelconfig
 =======================

-The best way is, if possible, to rely on you distribution's package manager.
+The best way is, if possible, to rely on your distribution's package manager.

 Alternatively you can install it from PyPI using pip.
 For example, as root: